 Comparison of Precipitation and Column Methods (Results in µCi/unit)

 D. Cahill, Carolina Power & Light, New Hill NC

 Carolina Power & Light evaluated the Nickel Resin.
 Table 1 presents the results of a side-by-side comparison of the nickel column with the standard DMG precipitation method on a variety of sample types with a range of Ni-63 activity from 10-6 to 100 mCi/unit.
 Across the whole activity concentration range, the correlation between the precipitation method and the Nickel Resin column was excellent (+/- 10%.)

-A decontamination study was also conducted at Carolina P&L. A rad-waste cleanup resin (RWCU Resin) sample was used for this study.
+A decontamination study was also conducted at Carolina P&L using a rad-waste cleanup resin (RWCU Resin) sample.
 Decontamination factors (the ratio of concentration before and after processing the sample through the Nickel Resin procedure) for various activation and fission products is shown in Table 2.